openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/beccselectricity.md

 |------|----|----------|---------------------|------------------------------------------|---------------------------|--------------------------------|------------------------------|---------------------------|---------------------------|------------------------------------------------|---------------------------|
 | BECCSElectricity | Fixed\_BECCS\_Electricity\_SE | SE | Biomass_Herb | co2_sink | 1.6 | 1.5 | 1.8 | 0.3 | 500.0 | 150000.0 | 40.0 |

-### Two BECCS Electricity Assets in the SE Region with Different Biomass Types
+### Two BECCS Electricity Assets in the SE Region

+This example shows two BECCS electricity assets in the SE region with different biomass types.
+The biomass constraints are set to the [`MinFlowConstraint`](@ref min_flow_constraint_ref) constraint with a minimum flow fraction of 0.4, and the availability time series are set to the `SE_BECCS_Electricity_Herb` and `SE_BECCS_Electricity_Wood` time series.

 **JSON Format:**